mfwgenerics/koala/docs/site/docs/advanced-usage/extending.md

 ### Enum columns

 A common use case for mapped columns is storing and working with enums as strings.
-There is a method for easily creating enum mappings.
+Koala provides a method for easily creating enum mappings.
 Enum mappings can use any column type as a base.

 ```kotlin